Paramus, New Jersey: Malls

 Paramus is known for its multitude of stores and malls.
 It has five major indoor shopping centers, serving residents in the areas of Bergen County and Passaic County in New Jersey and Rockland County in New York.
 New Jersey does not levy a sales tax on clothes and shoes, which makes it an attractive shopping destination for people even further away in New York City, who pay sales tax on clothing items above $110 in price, in addition to the lower standard rate of 6.625% in New Jersey, compared to 8.875% in New York City.
 The borough is one of the largest shopping destinations in the country, generating over $6 billion in annual retail sales, more than any other ZIP Code in the United States despite the county's blue laws.

 At the intersection of Routes 4 and 17 is Garden State Plaza, the largest and best-known mall in the borough.
 Westfield Garden State Plaza is the largest mall in the Westfield Group's global portfolio and the largest in New Jersey, with a gross leasable area of 2128402 sqft.
 On Route 4, are Bergen Town Center (known as the Bergen Mall until 2006), Paramus Place and The Shoppes on IV.
 On Route 17, are Paramus Park, Paramus Towne Square, Paramus Design Center, and the Fashion Center.

-Many national chain stores have locations in Paramus.
-Nordstrom's Paramus location was its first New York area store when it opened in September 1990 with strong sales volume.
-There are 25 retailers that occupy multiple stores in Paramus, including Macy's which had outlets in three malls for a period of time.
-Some retail analysts view Paramus as being two markets, centered on the two major highways.
-Lord & Taylor has locations at both Westfield Garden State Plaza and Fashion Center, giving Paramus the distinction of the only town with more than one Lord & Taylor location.
+Many national chain stores have at least one location in Paramus.
+Nordstrom's Paramus location was its first New York–area store when it opened in September 1990, with strong sales volume.
+There are 25 retailers that occupy multiple stores in Paramus, including Macy's, which had outlets in three malls for a period of time.
+Some retail analysts view Paramus as being two distinct markets, centered on the two major highways.
+Lord & Taylor had locations at both Westfield Garden State Plaza and Fashion Center, giving Paramus the distinction of being the only town with more than one Lord & Taylor location.
+However, by 2021, both locations closed, due to the company's bankruptcy from the COVID-19 pandemic.
 Toys "R" Us had two locations: at the Fashion Center, and at a location on the eastbound side of Route 4 near Forest Avenue.
 Paramus also housed a Babies "R" Us on the northbound side of Route 17, but it closed in 2018.
-Later that year, the Fashion Center and Route 4 Toys "R" Us locations closed due to the company's bankruptcy.
-In 1983, Paramus was one of the first locations opening a Kids "R" Us store.
+Later that year, the Fashion Center and Route 4 Toys "R" Us locations both closed due to the company's bankruptcy.
+In 1983, Paramus was the location of one of the first Kids "R" Us stores.
 When Toys "R" Us was revived in 2019 after emerging from bankruptcy, the first new Toys "R" Us store opened at Garden State Plaza on November 27, 2019.
 However, it closed again on January 26, 2021, as a result of financial losses caused by the COVID-19 pandemic.
-H&M has three locations in Paramus: Paramus Park, Westfield Garden State Plaza, and The Outlets at Bergen Town Center.